… updated on Monday, May 11, 2026 17:58 +0200

 If you want to run only routing, Juniper cRPD would be a better choice.
 And will likely beat the pants off any type of cloud, including cumulus, in boot time.

 Not surprisingly, the container start times are much lower than the VM start times.
-Here are the results for the three containers I have installed on my lab server:
+Here are the results for the native containers I have installed on my lab server:

 Reproducing the Results